MultiscaleHN/baler/src/doc/build-script.md

   optional dependency of libssh2.
 We’re sure we’ve already built it (it’s a Cargo dependency), we just need to communicate this information.
 To do this we leverage the metadata format to communicate information between build scripts.
-In this example the libssh2 package printed out `cargo:root=...` to tell us where libssh2 is installed at, and we can then pass this along to cmake with the `CMAKE_PREFIX_PATH` environment variable.
+In this example the libssh2 package printed out `baler:root=...` to tell us where libssh2 is installed at, and we can then pass this along to cmake with the `CMAKE_PREFIX_PATH` environment variable.